 4. Shakespeare in the Park

-5. New Railroaders Baseball
+5. Railroaders Baseball

 If you know your Cleburne history, you know that the city’s baseball team garnered statewide fame in 1906 after it won the Texas League Championship.
 The Cleburne Railroaders had a bright future ahead of them.
 Unfortunately, due to unforeseen financial loss, the team was pulled from the Texas minor leagues and the Cleburne Railroaders have been in a hiatus since then.
 In 2017, Cleburne is a baseball comeback town.
-The Cleburne Railroaders are back, and they have a brand-new stadium.
+The Cleburne Railroaders are back, and have a unique railroad theme stadium.
 The minor league baseball season kicks off this spring and runs through the summer.
 Check out the schedule online and buy tickets.

 Photo Courtesy of: Ken Carmona